djangocon/2016.djangocon.us-archived/README.md

 ---------------

 As a contributor, you can help us keep the Django community open and inclusive.
-Please read and follow our `Code of Conduct <https://www.djangoproject.com/conduct/>`_.
+Please read and follow our [Code of Conduct](https://www.djangoproject.com/conduct/).

 Getting Started